alexk-1998/spectral-analysis-tools/README.md

 Band analytics are sent to stdout and may not be visible by the user.
 Analytics will be integrated into the GUI in the future.

-Screen-tearing may be present when scrolling the GUI table on Windows platforms, this is being investigated.
+Screen-tearing may be present when scrolling the GUI table on Windows platforms.